thomasxbanks/static-site-generator-wp-rest/README.md

   - the API return varies from site-to-site, resulting in a potentially large chunk of time sanitising the return data.
 1. Retro-fitting this to existing projects is harder than doing it from scratch.
 1. Not found a viable solution for only updating what has changed yet.
-1. Menus (`wp-admin/appearance/menus`), unless hard-coded or dynamically-generated at build time, are hard to get hold of without editing PHP, modifying core WP, or installing a plugin.
+1. Menus (`wp-admin/appearance/menus`), unless hard-coded or dynamically-generated at build time, are hard to get hold of without editing PHP, modifying core WP, or installing a [plugin](https://wordpress.stackexchange.com/questions/209381/get-wp-navigation-menu-from-rest-api-v2).
+1. Requires rebuilding the entire front-end - no reuse of existing templates (not a problem for a new build but lots of work for a conversion - _**Update:**_ [Liquid](https://shopify.github.io/liquid/) is Shopify's templating language and is similar to twig meaning we _may_ be able to leverage existing templates.)